adrianadermon/ggifau/README.md

 <!-- badges: end -->

-The goal of ggifau is to …
+The goal of `ggifau` is to produce [`ggplot2`](https://ggplot2.tidyverse.org/) graphs which conform to the graphical profile of the [Institute for Evaluation of Labour Market and Education Policy (IFAU)](https://www.ifau.se/en/) policy reports.

 ## Installation